Prabhav55221/Prabhav55221.github.io/index.md

 ## 📢 recent updates

+- **August 2025**
+  One paper <a href="https://Prabhav55221.github.io/file/2025286331.pdf">accepted</a> to ASRU 2025 (learnings from our submission to NIST SRE 2024).
+Also, my paper with <a href="https://jess-sorrell.github.io">Prof. Jess Sorrell</a> is <a href="https://www.arxiv.org/abs/2508.04901">available on arxiv</a> and under review at TMLR!

-- **June 2025**
+- **August 2025**
-  Starting my summer internship at a **stealth startup** in California — working on agentic workflows for document understanding in finance and retail.
+  Wrapped up my summer internship at a **stealth startup** in California — worked on agentic workflows for document understanding in finance and retail.

 - **May 2025**
   Two papers accepted at **INTERSPEECH 2025**!
 (See [this post](https://x.com/psingh522/status/1925354318988751117)).
 Excited to present in Rotterdam 🇳🇱!